-New Delhi, India – Bucket List launched their latest campaign with the aim of initiating conversations about child rights, in reference to street children in particular.
+Recently, in New Delhi, we at Bucket List launched our latest campaign, #IDidMyBit, with the aim of initiating conversations about child rights, with particular reference to street children.

-We started with talking about the five most basic child rights, namely Right to Play, Right to Education, Right to Health and Sanitation, Right to Information and Right against Exploitation.
-Corresponding to the rights, we also gave them a list of tasks examples.
+We started by talking to our volunteers about the five most basic child rights, namely Right to Play, Right to Education, Right to Health and Sanitation, Right to Information and Right against Exploitation.
+Corresponding to these rights, we also gave them a list of tasks examples.
 The tasks were simple and chalked out keeping in mind a positive impact on a street child.
 For example, a volunteer could invite a street child to play with him/her and write a post about that and further nominate 3 more people to take up this challenge.

 About Bucket List